 The WattNode meter will correctly measure services with a grounded leg, but the measured voltage and power for the grounded phase will be zero.
-Also, this type of service may result in unusual power factors.
+The status LEDs will not light for the grounded phase, because the voltage is near zero.
+This type of service may result in unusual power factors.